RotemZilberman/Massenger_android_app/README.md

 # Android Chat Application

 This repository contains an Android client for a chat system.
 The application includes all the necessary screens such as Login, Registration, Chat, Add new contact, and Settings.
 It interacts with a predefined API for functionalities like registration, login, contacts, chats, sending and receiving messages.
+Different technologies are used in the project such as firebase sqlite to use a local database

 ## Features